A key part of the Machine Learning pipeline is finding a model that best represents your data and will function effectively on future datasets.

 Step 2 – How to Create and Train the Model

-Start by creating an instance of the dataset and naming it
+- Create an instance of the dataset and name it

 mnist = tf.keras.datasets.mnist

 x_train, x_test = x_train/255.0, x_test/255.0